Key Breed Facts

 They are intelligent, sensitive hounds and as such need to be given the right amount of daily exercise combined with a ton of mental stimulation for them to be truly happy, well-rounded and obedient dogs.
 It cannot be stressed enough the importance of socialising a puppy early in their lives.
-Their socialisation has to involve introducing puppies to lots of new situations, noises, people, other animals and dogs as soon as they have been fully vaccinated for them to grow up to be confident, well-balanced mature hounds.
+Their socialisation must involve introducing puppies to lots of new situations, noises, people, other animals and dogs as soon as they have been fully vaccinated for them to grow up to be confident, well-balanced mature hounds.

-Like other hounds, the Black and Tan is known to be sensitive by nature and as such they do not respond well to any sort of harsh correction or heavy handed training methods which could result in a hound becoming withdrawn and shy.
+Like other hounds, the Black and Tan is known to be sensitive by nature and as such they do not respond well to any sort of harsh correction or heavy-handed training methods which could result in a hound becoming withdrawn and shy.
 They do, however, answer well to positive reinforcement which brings the best out of these hounds.
 They are not the best choice for first time owners because they need to be trained and handled by someone who is familiar with the needs of this type of hound.
 Black and Tan Coonhounds need to know their place in the pack and who they can look to for guidance and direction.

 They are independent thinkers and if not given the right amount of training from an early age, a dog can quickly start to show a more dominant side to their nature which can result in them being unruly and therefore that much harder to handle.
 They tend to be a little aloof when they are around people they don’t already know although rarely would one of these hounds show any sort of aggressive behaviour towards a stranger unless they feel threatened in any way.
 In general, they are good around people although some dogs may prefer to keep their distance until they get to know someone.

-They are not the best choice for families with young children, but make great family pets in households where the children are older and therefore generally know how to behave around dogs.
+They are not the best choice for families with young children but make great family pets in households where the children are older and therefore generally know how to behave around dogs.
 They are not the best choice for people who spend a lot of time out of the home either, but they thrive in households where one person is usually around when everyone else is out of the house which in short means a Coonhound is rarely left on their own for longer periods of time.

 If left to their own devices and not given enough exercise and mental stimulation, a Black and Tan Coonhound will quickly get bored and this could lead to them being destructive around the home.
 They can also develop separation anxiety which often leads to dogs barking and howling when they find themselves alone, a behaviour that can be hard to correct if not gently nipped in the bud from the word go.

 If well socialised from an early enough age and introduced to lots of other dogs, Black and Tan Coonhounds generally get on well with them.
-It's deeply embedded in their pysche to work alongside other dogs which adds to their sociable natures.
-Because they boast a strong hunting and tracking instinct, care has to be taken when they around smaller pets and animals, although if they have grown up with a family cat in a household, they usually get on well with them.
+It's deeply embedded in their psyche to work alongside other dogs which adds to their sociable natures.
+Because they boast a strong hunting and tracking instinct, care must be taken when they around smaller pets and animals, although if they have grown up with a family cat in a household, they usually get on well with them.
 With this said, these dogs would think nothing of chasing and tracking down a neighbour's cat if the occasion ever presents itself.